giocode/giocode.github.io/source/projects/deep-learn.markdown

 Next, let’s present different iterative methods for optimizing the weights w(l)ij .
 There are two general strategies for doing this:

 1. Batch gradient descent update the weights using the gradient of the error contributed by all training examples.
 This is done after a single pass through all the examples as follows:
 2. Stochastic gradient descent (SGD) is a more efficient method as it immediately updates the weights after seeing each training example[4].
 Another advantage of the stochastic approach is that it takes advantage of randomization to escape poor local optimum.
 The overall SGD algorithm is presented in Table 2.

+{% img right ../images/neural/table2.png %}

 Different acceleration techniques have also been proposed to speed up the training procedure of neural networks.
 These include Nesterov’s method, conjugate gradient descent (which only works for batch mode) as well as Newton-type methods.
 Due to the computational hurdles with training large neural networks, first-order methods such as SGD are more practical.